Azure/Industrial-IoT/docs/services/twin.md

 ## OPC UA JSON

-The OPC Twin service REST API uses OPC UA JSON reversible encoding as per standard defined in OPC UA specification 1.04, Part 6, with the following exceptions or enhancements:
+The Twin Microservice REST API uses OPC UA JSON reversible encoding as per standard defined in OPC UA specification 1.04, Part 6, with the following exceptions or enhancements:

 1. `null` values are not encoded.
 A missing value implies `null`.